Relevance

 Naturally, if we take as the context a nation in civil war in which people are killing each other, such issues may lose social relevance and be considered irrelevant, given that there are other much more pressing social issues that deserve more attention.
 It all depends on the context.

-You may be interested: Adaptation
+You may be interested: How to Make a Project?

 Relevance and relevance